-RECORDPROOF was jointly developed with our partner timeproof GmbH based on searchxml and the timeproof eRecApp-Service as the first digital container archive solution specifically for use in healthcare and industry.
+RECORDPROOF was jointly developed with our partner timeproof GmbH powered by searchxml and the timeproof eRecApp-Service as the first digital container archive solution specifically for use in healthcare and industry.

 It offers fast and intuitive access to bibliographic data from perinorm and fulltext documentes from national and international standard organizations.
 Even scaleable from one user to a group of users within a corporate intranet or private cloud of multinational corporations.